 At February's sales pace, the supply of existing homes represented an 8.6 months' supply, up from 7.5 in January.
 A supply of between six and seven months is generally considered ideal, with higher readings pointing to lower house prices.

 "Inventory is still high, about a third higher than it was pre-recession.
-We are not going to see any bounce back in new home sales until the inventory of existing home sales gets worked down," said Steve Blitz, a senior economist at ITG Investment Research in New York.
+We are not going to see any bounce back in new home sales until the inventory of existing home sales gets worked down," said Steve Blitz, a senior economist at ITG Investment Research

 "We don't even know what the inventory is.
 We see a visible supply but then there is a shadow supply that comes on and off the market depending on the time of the year.
 It's still a morbid market on a national level."

 Sales last month fell across the board, with multifamily dwellings declining 10 percent and single-family home units dropping 9.6 percent.
 Compared with February last year, overall sales were down 2.8 percent.